 Search your past for some of your forgotten dreams, and take small steps toward making them a reality.
 This doesn’t mean quitting your job and trying to become a professional ballerina!
 It can be as small as checking out a library book — perhaps you’re still interested in marine biology after all.
 It can mean signing up for a recreational sports team, or planning a vacation to an exciting new location.
 Whatever you do, do it to open up a path toward new opportunities and help you realize your full potential.

 - Work on living authentically.
-Women with ADHD wear masks.
+Women with ADHD wear masks to hide ADHD personality traits.
 We put on a smile and say everything’s fine when we’re screaming on the inside.
 Hiding our true selves is exhausting, but we often feel like we don’t have a choice.

 Living authentically — without masks or endless apologies — is a process.
 For some, therapy (or the help of a life coach) is needed.
 For others, acknowledging the whole of themselves, warts and all, is enough to help them feel more powerful.
 Whatever path you take, know that you don’t need to be “fixed.”
 We’re amazing, authentic women, and we’re more than our mistakes or our ADHD symptoms.
 Trust the process, trust yourself, and trust your power — it’s been inside you all along.